Polkadot-JS UI: The Difference between Accounts and Address Book Print

 ⛔️ READ THIS FIRST!

-If you click the Send button next to an account in the Address Book, you are initiating a transaction to that account, not from as it is for accounts in the Accounts page.
+If you click the "Send" button next to an account in the Address Book, you are initiating a transaction to that account, not from as it is for accounts on the Accounts page.

 How to move an address from Address book to Accounts